yottta/terraform-provider-provs/examples/README.md

 * The values of the updated order will be "known after apply"
 * Once applied, it succeeds:
   * Check the state with `tofu show`
-  * Check the service to see that the order is updated `curl -X GET  -H "Authorization: ${HASHICUPS_TOKEN}" localhost:19090/orders`
+  * Check the filesystem to ensure that the order was created `ls -lah /var/tmp/custom_tf_provider/order/`.

 ### Delete
 Just run `tofu destroy` and the order should be deleted from the actual server.
-Check this by checking again `curl -X GET  -H "Authorization: ${HASHICUPS_TOKEN}" localhost:19090/orders`.
-The response should be an empty object.
+Check this by checking again `ls -lah /var/tmp/custom_tf_provider/order/`.
+The directory should be empty.

 ### Import
 Assuming that the guide in this file was followed step by step, you should have no resources created anymore.